kai-tub/github_action_tester/README.md

 How can I solve this problem?
 Setting it to 1.0.1

-Now deleted v1 for once
+Now deleted v1 for once.
+Will it now continue to work?
+Or will it brake again?